brianvarren/EEncoder/README.md

 Sets the function to be called when the button is held down for the long press duration.
 The callback receives a reference to the EEncoder object.

 #### `int8_t getIncrement()`
-Returns the direction and magnitude of the last encoder movement:
+Returns the normalized increment value:
-- Without acceleration: returns -1 or 1
+- **Normal rotation**: Always returns -1 or 1 per physical detent
-- With acceleration: returns -(rate) or +(rate) when turning quickly
+- **With acceleration**: Returns -(rate) or +(rate) when turning quickly
+- Hardware differences are automatically normalized

 #### `void setDebounceInterval(uint16_t intervalMs)`
-Sets the debounce time in milliseconds.
+Sets the debounce time in milliseconds for the button only.
 Default is 10ms.
+The encoder uses quadrature decoding and doesn't need debouncing.

 #### `void setLongPressDuration(uint16_t durationMs)`
 Sets how long the button must be held to trigger a long press.
 Default is 500ms.